9 Debt products

 Peer-to-peer (Peer2Peer) lending: this is an emergent form of lending in the UK and involves savers pooling funds to lend on (on-lending) to individuals and businesses.
 This form of lending, arranged through intermediaries like Zopa and Financial Circle, circumvents banks and other conventional lenders.

-Personal contract payments (PCP): an increasingly popular form of car finance.
+Personal contract purchase (PCP): an increasingly popular form of car finance.
 These normally involve making a monthly payment for 2 or 3 years at which point the residual sum left to be paid-off on the car purchase is the same as its trade-in value.
 At this point consumers can either make a one-off payment to complete the purchase or trade the car in for a new one (and a new PCP deal).

 Activity 5 Put them in order